Lee Cronin's The Mummy: Casting

 In March 2025, Jack Reynor and Laia Costa were cast in the film.
 In the subsequent months, Verónica Falcón, May Calamawy, May Elghety, Natalie Grace, Shylo Molina and Billie Roy joined the cast.
 In July, Hayat Kamille was added to the cast.
+In April 2026, Cronin revealed that Lily Sullivan, the lead of Cronin's previous film Evil Dead Rise (2023), has a cameo in the film as a teacher, after she personally requested to appear in the film.